 The Student Success Center staff is dedicated to assisting in your career development and in navigating today's job market.
-Our Coordinator of Career Services offers guidance as you search for the career path that matches your interests, skills, and values.
+Our counselors offer guidance as you search for the career path that matches your interests, skills, and values.

 We offer a full range of resources and services to assist you in developing the necessary strategies and skills which will distinguish you as a qualified professional.
 Our services include career counseling, assessments, workshops, seminars, resume and cover letter critique, networking opportunities, mock interviews, and up-to-date employment announcements.
 Schedule an appointment today to develop a Career Action Plan and ensure your success following graduation!
 For more information, call 501.882.8906.

 Career Services is a key campus resource to help students, alumni, and community members successfully develop and implement college and career plans while building bridges between academic programs and diverse employment opportunities.

 Career Services is recognized by the academic and business communities as a leader in the delivery of career development services, resources, and solutions.

 The Career Services program strives to further its mission and vision through the integration of our core values:

 Achievement in the classroom and beyond

 Respect for self and others